 Following adoption of this Report, the Department of Housing and Economic Development will further discussions with other departments and County leadership regarding implementation of the incentive recommendations.
 Within 90 days following adoption, an amendment to the Local Housing Assistance Plan will be brought to the Board of County Commissioners for consideration.
-The amendment will identify the incentive recommendations which the County will implement and will outline a general plan and timeframe for implementation.
+The amendment will identify the incentive recommendations which the County will implement and will outline a general plan.